| | | | Loeb Building B555Telephone: 613-520-4017

 information on structuring a doctoral program of studies within

+a concentration.
 Through a quantitative methods requirement, completion of a

 demanding empirical thesis presented and defended orally,